08Aug2025

 INDIVIDUAL SPOTLIGHT

-Our Foundation continues to look forward to working with our worldwide partners, our ambassadors, and our troop of dedicated volunteers to bring the best in the empowerment of our orphaned children’s communities in Myanmar.
-We learned from Steve Job’s orphan childhood that children cannot stop enjoying regular and purposeful life.
-Orphan children can be loved and emotionally supported during their early years of development, even if the upbringing must be under the guidance of adoptive parents.
+#Inspired by Steve Jobs’ remarkable journey, our Foundation continues to eagerly look forward to working hand-in-hand with our worldwide partners, dedicated ambassadors, and our tireless troop of volunteers.
+Our collective goal remains singular: to bring the very best in empowerment to our orphaned children’s communities in Myanmar.
+We draw a crucial lesson from Steve Jobs’ childhood experience: children, regardless of being orphaned, are inherently capable of living rich, regular, and purposeful lives.
+His story powerfully illustrates that orphaned children can indeed be loved and emotionally supported during their crucial early years of development, even if that upbringing comes under the compassionate guidance of adoptive parents or through dedicated support systems.